International-Aerobatic-Club/iaccdb/README.md

        in `database.yml`.
 The user name, "`cdbuser`" matches that in `database.yml`.
  - Install the gems: `bundle install`
- - Run the Rails database setup script: `rails db:setup`
+ - Run the Rails database setup script for development and test:
+      - `rails db:setup`
+      - `RAILS_ENV=test rails db:setup`

 Having done that,
  - The command "`rspec spec`" should run the older tests.